DariusRain/nodejs-course/section-5-express-advanced-topics/README.md

             4: Ipmort express and use 'express.Router()' instead of 'express()'.
             5: Export the value of 'express.Router()' & import it in the main route handler file.
             6: After importing all the routes add the route path and the route value as middleware.
+            7: Then do the same for home route '/'.
      </pre>
 </div>